mserajnik/vmangos-deploy/README.md

 considers the container unhealthy and causes a restart.

 > [!CAUTION]
-> Anything in your `compose.yaml` that is not commented, regardless of the
+> Anything in your `compose.yaml` that is not commented or explicitly mentioned
-> section, is likely something you do not not have to (or, in some cases,
+> in this README, regardless of the section, is likely something you do not
-> _must not_) change.
-Doing so may lead to unexpected behavior and is not
+> have to (or, in some cases, _must not_) change.
+Doing so may lead to
-> supported.
+> unexpected behavior and is not supported.

 ### Extracting the client data